 - Defining project scope: The project manager works closely with the client to identify and document the project requirements and scope, setting the foundation for the entire project.

-- Creating a project plan: The project manager develops a comprehensive project plan, outlining the tasks, milestones, and deadlines for each phase.
+- Creating a project plan: The project manager develops a complete project plan, outlining the responsibilities, milestones, and time limits for every phase.

 - Allocating resources: The project manager is responsible for assigning resources, such as personnel, budget, and time, to each project phase and ensuring their effective utilization.

-- Coordinating communication: The project manager acts as the central point of communication between the project team, stakeholders, and the client, ensuring that everyone is informed and aligned throughout the project.
+- Coordinating communication: The mission supervisor acts as the critical factor of communication between the mission group, stakeholders, and the consumer, making sure that everybody is informed and aligned in the course of the project.

 - Monitoring progress and performance: The project manager continually tracks the project’s progress against the plan, addressing any issues or deviations that may arise.